EttusResearch/uhd/host/docs/dboards.rst

 DBSRX
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The DBSRX board has 1 quadrature frontend.
-It defaults to direct conversion, but can use a low IF through lo_offset in uhd::tune_request_t
+It defaults to direct conversion but can use a low IF through lo_offset in **uhd::tune_request_t**.

 Receive Antennas: **J3**

 * **Frontend 0:** Complex baseband signal from antenna J3

-The board has no user selectable antenna setting
+The board has no user selectable antenna setting.

 Receive Gains: